FAQ

 Used e.g. by the Google Maps and Google Places libraries to check if there is an internet connection and to adapt their data usage to the type of connection (mobile data or WiFi).

-Special permissions for Android Auto and Android Automotive OS (only Google Play version)
+Special permissions for Android Auto and Android Automotive OS

 The Android Auto and Android Automotive OS apps need the following additional permissions: